 Time flies fast in the ferry.
 There are many kind of entertainments, for example dance music, karaoke, contests etc. Ferry companies have often entertainment for children too.
 If you prefer relaxing peacefully, you can visit Finnish sauna on the ferry while enjoying the sea view straight from the sauna bench.

-How Much a Ferry from Helsinki to Stockholm Costs?
+How Much is a Ferry from Helsinki to Stockholm?

 Ferry companies are using dynamic pricing like airlines.
 During weekdays, the cheapest cruise may cost only about 20 euros per cabin but during weekend the cheapest price may be almost 100 euros.
 The ticket includes cabin but all other services like food must be bought separately.